rablivkaur/Report-of-Induction-Program-2025/README.md

 The session ended with a meditation on *natural acceptance* and its *practical application in life*.

 We ended the day with a members' session at Causmic Club, and then proceeded with emotional poetry and singing performances by our seniors.

+---

+##  Day 5 (5 August 2025)

+Today, there was no formal induction program.
+Instead, we attended our regular academic lectures.

+- The day began with a **Professional English Communication** lecture by *Prof. Manjot Kaur*.
+We were introduced to the syllabus and marking scheme, setting a clear roadmap for the subject ahead and then we had a introduction part where everyone introduced themselves on the podium to overcome their stage fear.

+- This was followed by a **Mathematics** lecture with *Prof. Rajbir Kaur*, where we had a quick revision session to refresh our foundational concepts.

+- Lastly, we had our **Basic Electrical and Electronics Engineering (BEEE)** class.
+The subject was introduced by the faculty, and we also began taking notes on the initial concepts.

+Overall, the day marked a transition from induction to the beginning of our academic journey.